This page provides information on the National Class 1 Agricultural Vehicle and Combination Mass and Dimension Exemption Notice (the National Notice).

 Tow mass ratio means the ratio of the mass of the towing vehicle (agricultural machine) to the combined mass of the towed implements and trailers, when all vehicles are coupled as part of a combination.

-The mass of the vehicle, implements and trailers include any load being carried.
+The mass of the vehicle, implements and trailers includes any load being carried.

-Confirm your tow mass ratio on the Tow Mass Ratio Calculator (XLSX, 17KB).
+Confirm your tow mass ratio with the Tow Mass Ratio Calculator (XLSX, 17KB).

 What is brake performance testing

-A braking performance test is an alternate method to establish agricultural combinations speed limits when operating under the National Class 1 Agricultural notice.
+A braking performance test is an alternate method to establish agricultural combinations speed limits when operating under the Notice.

-A braking performance test is optional, and operators may choose to complete a brake performance test or comply with the tow mass ratio and speed limits in the notice, as described on page 6 of the operators guide.
+A braking performance test is optional, and operators may choose to complete a brake performance test or comply with the tow mass ratio and speed limits in the Notice in Table 21 or page 6 of the operator's guide.

-Upon successful completion of the braking performance test, (a description of the test is located on page 58 of the operator’s guide), the testing operator must complete the declaration form on page 60 of the operators guide.
+Upon successfully completing the braking performance test (see page 57 of the operator's guide), the testing operator must complete the declaration form on page 59 of the operator's guide.
 The driver of the tested agricultural combination must keep a copy of the declaration in the driving compartment of the agricultural machine when travelling.

 Note: The braking performance test does not authorise the driver to exceed:

-There are currently three states that provide notices authorising the use of agricultural vehicles and combinations.
+There are currently 3 states that provide notices authorising the use of agricultural vehicles and combinations.

-Operators must only operate under the National Class 1 Agricultural notice or the current state notices for the entire journey.
-No ‘mix-and-match’ of provisions, exemptions, conditions or approved areas and routes are allowed.
+Operators must only operate under the National Notice or the current state notices for the entire journey.
+No 'mix-and-match' of provisions, exemptions, conditions or approved areas and routes is allowed.

 Special information for Victoria

-Zone 2 widths have been increased under the National Class 1 Agricultural notice from 3.5m to 3.7m.
+Under the National Notice, Zone 2 widths have increased from 3.5m to 3.7m.

-Zones 1, 3 and 4 will not be affected by the National Class 1 Agricultural notice and will remain the same as the existing Victoria Class 1 Agricultural Vehicle Exemption Notice 2018.
+Zones 1, 3 and 4 are not affected by the National Notice and remain the same as in the existing Victoria Class 1 Agricultural Vehicle Exemption Notice 2018 (No.3).

-All conditions of access provided by Victorian road managers have been transitioned into the Victoria Class 1 Agricultural Vehicle Exemption Notice 2018 and reflected in the Victorian Oversize and Overmass Agricultural vehicles Network for class 1 Vehicles map.
+All access conditions provided by Victorian road managers have been transitioned into the Victoria Class 1 Agricultural Vehicle Exemption Notice 2018 (No.3) and reflected in the Victorian Oversize and Overmass Agricultural vehicles Network for class 1 Vehicles map.
+This map is regularly updated by the Victorian Department of Transport.

 This notice provides jurisdictional access to agricultural machines and cane bin trailers fitted with flotation tyres to operate on roads in certain circumstances.
 Operators must carry this notice.